Posted on Leave a comment

 words that describe or modify a noun or pronoun (what kind – how many – which one)

-Mizz Violet is a female dog.
+Example: Mizz Violet is a female dog with reddish brown color coat.

 Adverbs